 Here Are Some of the Reasons That Most People Find Little to No Joy in Budgeting:

-- Many experts tell people they are already doing it wrong, so why bother?
+- Many people feel like they are already doing it wrong

 So, how do we move from hating it to rolling up our sleeves and getting it done?
 After reading the list above, do you see at least one reason that rings true for you?
 We don’t want to do the things we don’t like; we want to do the fun stuff.